 - Kidney disease education services to teach kidney care and help members make informed decisions about their care.
 For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies

 20% coinsurance for Medicare-covered kidney disease education services.
-A referral may be required.

 20% coinsurance for Medicare-covered outpatient renal dialysis treatments.
-A referral may be required.

 See "Inpatient Hospital Care" for cost shares applicable to inpatient dialysis treatments.

 20% coinsurance for Medicare-covered self-dialysis training.